jeremiahishere/first_autocross/README.md

 - Learn the run order at the driver's meeting
   - You will be driving in one heat, working in one heat, and resting in one heat

+## Walking the course
+- After checking in and going through tech, walk the course several times.
+One of the times should be the required novice walkthrough.
+- Remember that you will be sitting on the left side of the car.
+Walk close to cones on the left and about 6 feet away from cones on the right.
+- Identify confusing course elements and go through them a second time
+- Determine which way to go around optional slaloms.
+Do you want to start on the left or right of the first cone?
+- Note where the timing stops at the finish.
+You will want to be at full throttle all the way through the timing lights.

 # Running the course

 ## Driving

 - If the course workers wave a red flag at you, come to a completed stop.
 The workers will let you know when it is safe to proceed.
 Someone probably spun out in front of you.
 You will get a rerun.
 - If you see a course worker running in front of your car, do not run them over.
 You will get a rerun.
 - If you start to spin the car, do not try and save it.
-Press on the clutch and brake pedals until you come to a full stop.
+Press the clutch and brake pedals until you come to a full stop.
 This makes your car go in a predictable direction so corner workers can get out of the way.

+## Your first run
+- Line up your car in the paddock.
+After each run, you will want to return to the same space.
+The front few slots are reserved for two driver cars.
+- A worker will be directing cars in the paddock to get in line to run.
+Start your car when he is a few cars away from you.
+- Turn off traction control
+- When the grid worker gets to you, slowly drive up to the start line.
+When you are 2nd in line, give some room to the first guy.
+Rear wheel drive cars can kick up rocks when they start.
+- Once it is your turn, inch up to the line and watch for the starting worker.
+They will let you know when your car is in the correct position.
+Be ready to brake.
+- When the starting worker waves the flag, you can start your run.
+The launch is not timed so don't worry about going exactly when the flag drops.
+Timing starts about 10 or 12 feet after the start line so you don't need to dump the clutch.
+- Shift into 2nd gear at the first corner no matter what speed you are going.
+Stay in 2nd gear with both hands on the wheel for the rest of your run.
+- Focus on staying on course instead of going fast.
+Once you have a valid time, you can start speeding up.

 ## Course Elements